onymous-games/whisper-rpg/README.md

 > Note: When you are dealt damage which makes you fall at or below 0, write down the actual amount it fell below 0.

-- If your character's HP reaches 0, they are considered "Unconcious."
-Unconcious characters cannot move or take actions.
+- If your character's HP reaches 0, they are considered "Unconscious."
+Unconscious characters cannot move or take actions.
 - If their HP reaches -3, the character is considered "Bleeding out."
 Each round a character is Bleeding out, they lose 1 HP.
 - If a character reaches -10 HP, they are considered dead.
 Dead characters cannot be revived.